 The Human Impacts Institute is supported by a talented group of interns and volunteers.
 They bring innovation and fresh ideas to our programs.
 We couldn't do it without you!

-Elaine Baker, Trinity College Dublin, NGO Management Intern
+Elaine Baker, MS Trinity College Dublin, NGO Management Intern

 Celia Cui, Beijing University/Clemson University, Environmental Services and Retrofit Internn